2 - 6 Gloucester StreetBarrow-in-FurnessCumbria, LA13 9RXTel: 01229 402999

 It is your responsibility to check your results and to make an appointment to discuss them with your doctor if your are advised to do so.

-If you require help and advise on contraception or family planning make an appointment with either your doctor, or the family planning nurse Susan.
+If you require help and advise on contraception or family planning make an appointment with a doctor.

 Intrauterine devices (coils) are fitted by Drs Jolliffe and Gupta.
 The doctor or nurse whom you consult initially will make the appropriate appointments for you to arrange the coil fitting.
 Dr Jolliffe and Dr Gupta also fit contraceptive implants and appointments for these are also usually made after your initial consultation.